ssube/onnx-web/docs/server-admin.md

   - rarely needs to be changed
 - `ONNX_WEB_CIVITAI_TOKEN`
   - Civitai API token for models that require login
-  - you can create an API token in the Profile page: TODO LINK
+  - you can create an API token in the Account settings page: https://civitai.com/user/account
 - `ONNX_WEB_HUGGINGFACE_TOKEN`
   - Huggingface API token for models that require login